LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ## Being true to the story - not the facts
 ## Two Person Talks
 ## Tips for Podcasts / Interviews
+## Event Driven Practice
+* User groups
+* No new talks at conferences
 ## Appendix A: Short Reference

 # Short Reference <!-- include: ShortReference.md -->